Name of Ukraine: Early modern cartography

+Beauplan's 1652 Special Map of Ukraine (Delineatio Specialis Et Accurata Ukrainae).

+A Discourse of the Cossacks (1672), translated from French by Edward Browne, contains the first-known occurrence of the word "Ukrainians" in the English language.

 Map of Eastern Europe by Vincenzo Coronelli (1690).
 The lands around Kyiv are shown as Ukraine ou pays des Cosaques ('Ukraine or the land of Cossacks').

 Early modern Slavonic texts

 Cossack Hetmanate according to the Treaty of Zboriv (1649).
 The Zaporozhian Cossacks would increasingly refer to this territory as "Ukraine" between 1649 and 1667.

 By the 17th century, Ukraine was sometimes used to define various other, non-steppe borderlands, but the word received more commonly-used and eventually fixed meanings in the second half of the 17th century.
 After the south-western lands of former Rus' were subordinated to the Polish Crown in 1569, the territory from eastern Podillia to Zaporizhia got the unofficial name Ukraina due to its border function to the nomadic Tatar world in the south.
 A 1580 royal decree by Stefan Batory 'made mention of Ruthenian, Kyivan, Volhynian, Podolian, and Bratslavian Ukraine'.

 The Polish chronicler Samuel Grądzki (died 1672), who wrote about the Khmelnytsky Uprising in 1660, explained the word Ukraina as the land located at the edge of the Polish kingdom.
 (Note: Margo enim polonice kray; inde Ukrajna, quasi provincia ad fines regni posita.)
 Thus, in the course of the 16th–18th centuries Ukraine became a concrete regional name among other historic regions such as Podillia, Severia, or Volhynia.
 It was used for the middle Dnieper River territory controlled by the Cossacks.
 The people of Ukraina were called Ukrainians (українці, or українники).

 De Rebus Anno 1648. & 1649. contra Zaporovios Cosacos Gestis - Chronicle of Khmelnytsky Uprising written in 1651 by Albert Wijuk Kojałowicz.
 Ukraine used as the name of the land.

 Later, the term Ukraine was used for the Cossack Hetmanate lands on both sides of the Dnieper, although it didn't become the official name of the state.
 Nevertheless, in diplomatic correspondence between the Zaporozhian Host and the tsar of Muscovy, Cossack officials increasingly used the term "Ukraine" to denote the Cossack Hetmanate ever since Bohdan Khmelnytsky's leadership.
 A May 1660 set of negotiation instructions written by hetman Yurii Khmelnytsky defined "Ukraine" as the territory controlled by the Cossack state according to the Treaty of Zboriv (1649), thus making it a political rather than geographic term.
 The scope of this Cossack political concept of Ukraine was remarkably different from that popularised by Beauplan (who was influenced by Polish traditions) around the same time; Beauplan's Ukrainie was first and foremost a set of voivodeships controlled by the Kingdom of Poland, characterised by their juxtaposition to the steppes as opposed to the rest of Poland.

 The Cossack Hetmanate of the Right Bank was called the "Ukrainian State" (Ukrainskie Panstwo) in the 1672 Treaty of Buchach between the Ottoman Empire and Poland.
 The Ottomans used the term "Country of Ukraine" (Ukrayna memleketi).